mlstyszynski/techfest/README.md

 `Lab section 1 objectives`

-The goal of the section 1 is to build the Centrally Routed Bridging Overlay architecture using the Juniper QFX series EVPN-VXLAN technologies to deliver L2 active/active forwarding withing the same broadcast-domain(same vlan-id) between the hosts connected to CE1 and CE2.
+The goal of the section 1 is to build the Centrally Routed Bridging Overlay architecture using the Juniper QFX series EVPN-VXLAN technologies to deliver L2 active/active forwarding within the same broadcast-domain(same vlan-id) between the hosts connected to CE1 and CE2.

 The end-host emulation is done at the CE1/CE2/CE3 by the IRB interfaces mapped to the given vlan.